 South Africa offers a huge variety of experiences and it can be hard to know what to choose for your first visit.
-As a South African who has been living offshore for the last 15 years, here are my tips for your first trip, assuming you have around 2-3 weeks to spend in the country.
+As a South African who has been living offshore for the last 15 years, here are my tips for your first trip, assuming you have around two weeks to spend in the country.

 First, a quick disclaimer: to really enjoy your time in this beautiful country, you will need to hire a car with GPS.
 Public transport in South Africa is not as reliable as it could be and isn’t always safe.
 Hiring a car is a much more efficient way to get around, and a good GPS will keep you out of the more undesirable areas.

 Most international flights will fly into Johannesburg, and I suggest you spend 2-3 days there before moving on.
 The Northern Suburbs are generally a safe way to go and Sandton is a popular choice, with the nearby mall, shops and restaurants.
 If you are after somewhere with a bit more character, Rosebank is a good bet and much more pedestrian friendly.

 The central city is where you'll find a lot of Johannesburg's interesting attractions and activities.
 The Mabokeng Precinct has a great art and cafe culture and the Johannesburg Art Gallery is well worth a visit (just be aware that the surrounding area and park isn't the best).
 Be sure to stop into the Neighbourgoods Market on a Saturday morning – there’s a wide range of food and it’s really delicious!